robertwschuster/robertwschuster.github.io/_pages/about.md

   - /about.html
 ---

+*Allow me to introduce myself*
-I am a biomechanist, with a background in sport science, interested in all aspects of human movement, especially in the context of athletic performance.
+I recently completed a PhD in human biomechanics, having previously studied sport science.
+I am interested in all aspects of human movement, especially in the context of athletic performance.
 New approaches to solving long-standing porblems and addressing enduring questions fascinate me.
 Accordingly, I enjoy exploring new technologies and computational methods, particularly in the areas of computer vision and machine learning.

 Education